appcircleio/appcircle-docusaurus/docs/self-hosted-runner/update.md

 cd appcircle-runner
 ```

-## 2. Reinstall Service
+### 2. Reinstall Service

 Although we change self-hosted runner files with above update step, we need to restart runner service in order to activate latest updates.

 Some updates may also contain systemd or launchd service updates.
-For this reason, on every update reinstalling service is suggested.
+For this reason, on every update, reinstalling service is suggested.

 Reinstalling service also contains runner restart operations and doesn't affect self-hosted runner logs or produced artifacts.